Spend Less Time on Phone, Improve Call Management and Reduce Call Volume with Business Texting

 So what’s the better way to engage customers?

 I’ll show you why texting has clear advantages compared to phone calls.
 And I’ll also give you, your front desk staff, receptionist (or anyone else managing phone calls) nine ways to use business text messaging to:

 - Spend less time on the phone

 Read on for more.

 There are many advanced business call management systems available.
-But they often come with phone call management features and price tags that don’t suit smaller businesses or organizations.
+But they often come with phone call management features, call center software, and price tags that don’t suit smaller businesses or organizations.